 What do Our New Assessment Frameworks Look Like?

-The image below links to a document showing how we have updated our SEND formative assessment frameworks based on the Rochford Review's recommendations on statutory assessment.
+The image below links to a document showing how we have updated our SEND assessment frameworks based on the Rochford Review's recommendations and the new pre-key stage standards.
 It includes information on the structure, content and how the decisions have been made.
 The document can be downloaded by clicking here.